 - Hand Lenses

-The Snow Goose classroom program will be offered November 2016 through to March 2017, and includes a one-hour interactive, activity based program presented by experienced educators.
-Our instructors will bring along a full set of props and materials.
+The Snow Goose classroom program is offered from November through February, and includes a one-hour interactive, activity-based program presented by experienced educators.
+Instructors bring along a full set of props and materials.

 Storm Drain Kits

 Help paint a yellow fish symbol beside local storm drains to remind residents that toxic substances dumped down drains may poison fish and wildlife in nearby streams and rivers.
 Storm drain marking kits are available to book from the Richmond Nature Park.
-They are provided by the Salmonid Enhancement Program of the Department of Fisheries and Oceans, and are available free of charge.
+Kits are provided by the SalmonID Enhancement Program of the Department of Fisheries and Oceans free of charge.

 To book a storm drain kit, call 604-238-6188.
 Kits must be booked in advance.